 Why does all this matter?

-The question I ask as an Australian citizen in 2021 as to what British humanity could have done differently is not only an historical question, but a current moral one.
+The question I ask as an Australian citizen in 2022 about what British humanity could have done differently is not only an historical question, but a current moral one.
 As Inga Clendinnen wrote the following in her Quarterly Essay in 2006, ‘Who owns the past?

 ‘Daily we enjoy the fruits of what those hard men did.
 Our present comforts drive from their past actions. … [S]urely it is a crucial part of the historian’s duty to uncover how it was that some settlers were killers and some were not?
 It is only by establishing the span of choices open to these men that we can hope to understand why individuals made the choices they did.’

 I am motivated to research and write about these things as a person who has lived within and enjoyed the fruits of Dja Dja Wurrung country, from my home town of Donald in the north west to Daylesford to Kingston in the south east for over 40 years, in total spanning much of my seven decades to 2022.
 As Clendinnen so eloquently put it:

 ‘I do feel a connection to the country and what has happened here, which manifests as an intensifying impulse to acknowledge and redress past injustices, and to attempt restitution.’

 But I have to ask, how will history judge our own generation for locking up innocent refugees, including children, for many years on Pacific islands, to deter others from arriving on boats?
 But I forget, as John Howard recently confirmed in a television interview, Australia and Australians are not racist.

 The Neereman Protectorate site today